zhenghao-li/Data_Mining/Exercise2.md

 To find the average predicted probabilities, we took the mean of predicted probabilities for each radiologist over the patient data set.

-Table 2.2 shows the average predicted probability of recalling a patient for each Radiologist.
+Table 2.4 shows the average predicted probability of recalling a patient for each Radiologist.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">

 <caption>

-**Average Probability per Radiologist**
+**Table 2.4 Average Probability per Radiologist**

 </caption>